 What Is Direct Marketing?

-Direct marketing is a marketing strategy where returning and potential customers are contacted directly by the brand, instead of having an indirect medium between them.
+Direct marketing is a marketing strategy where target customers are contacted directly by the brand instead of having an indirect medium between them.

 It is called ‘direct marketing’ because it generally eliminates the need for a middleman such as a retailer.
 The results of a direct marketing campaign are immediately measurable because your business can track how many customers have positively responded to you.